 (10) Criminal convictions in other jurisdictions for violations of substantially similar provisions to those contained in subsections (1) through (5) are counted in computing whether a violation under subsections (1) through (5) is a first, second, third or subsequent offense.

 SECTION 25.
+Validity of Notarial Acts.
 Except as otherwise provided in Section 4(2) of this act, the failure of a notarial officer to perform a duty or meet a requirement specified in this act does not invalidate a notarial act performed by the notarial officer.
 The validity of a notarial act under this act does not prevent an aggrieved person from seeking to invalidate the record or transaction that is the subject of the notarial act or from seeking other remedies based on the laws of this state other than this act or the laws of the United States.
 This section does not validate a purported notarial act performed by an individual who does not have the authority to perform notarial acts.

 SECTION 26.
+Rules.

-The Secretary of State may adopt any rules necessary to implement this chapter after complying with the Mississippi Administrative Procedures Law.
+(1) The Secretary of State may adopt any rules necessary to implement this act after complying with the Mississippi Administrative Procedures Law, including, but not limited to, rules that:

+(a) prescribe the manner of performing notarial acts regarding tangible and electronic records;

+(b) establish standards for communication technology and identity proofing including the use of credential analysis, dynamic knowledge-based authentication, biometrics, or other means of identification;

+(c) establish requirements or procedures to approve providers of communication technology and the process of identity proofing; and

+(d) establish standards and periods for the retention of an audio-visual recording created under Section 6(3)(c) and Section 19(1) of the performance of a notarial act.

+(2) Before adopting, amending, or repealing rules about the performance of a notarial act with respect to a remotely located individual, the Secretary of State shall consider, if consistent:

+(a) the most recent standards regarding the performance of a notarial act with respect to remotely located individuals promulgated by national standard-setting organizations, including the National Association of Secretaries of State;

+(b) standards, practices, and customs of other jurisdictions that enact a statute substantially similar to this section; and

+(c) the views of governmental officials and entities and other interested persons.

+(3) Rules adopted regarding the performance of notarial acts with respect to electronic records, electronic notarization systems, or communication technology may not require or accord legal status or effect to the implementation or application of a specific system, technology, or technical specification.

 SECTION 27.
+Notary Public Commission in Effect.
 A commission as a notary public in effect on the effective date of this act continues until its date of expiration.
 A notary public who applies to renew a commission as a notary public on or after the effective date of this act is subject to and must comply with this act.
 A notary public, in performing notarial acts after the effective date of this act must comply with this act.

 SECTION 28.
+Savings Clause.
 This chapter does not affect the validity or effect of a notarial act performed before the effective date of this act.

 SECTION 29.
+Relation to Electronic Signatures in Global and National Commerce Act.
 This chapter modifies, limits and supersedes the Electronic Signatures in Global and National Commerce Act, 15 USC Section 7001 et seq., but does not modify, limit or supersede Section 101(c) of that act, 15 USC Section 7001(c), or authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 USC Section 7003(b).